chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

 Initially, I generated random floating-point numbers, which turned out to be 4–5 times slower than generating random integers.
 Therefore, I switched to generating random integers with an integer threshold.

-It also appeared that using `rng.fill` is faster than using `rng.next` while iterating over an array.
+It also appeared that using `rng.fill` is faster than using `rng.next` when iterating over an array.
 Since this function forces parallelism when available, `CHPL_RT_NUM_THREADS_PER_LOCALE=1` must be set accordingly when experimenting with a single thread.

 In the end, the Dropout layer in Chapel still performed worse than in the other versions.